 Do DIY Extermination

 Vanquish carpet beetles without calling in a pro!
 Here are three ways to attack destructive larvae, plus a treatment to get rid of adult carpet beetles for good.

 - Insecticide: Stop an active larvae infestation by treating carpet or upholstery with an insecticide that contains at least one of the following ingredients: deltamethrin, bifenthrin, or cyfluthrin (view example on Amazon).
 Test a small inconspicuous area before treating the entire carpet to ensure the product won’t stain.
 Many insecticides warn against use around people and pets so follow the manufacturer’s safety precautions carefully.

 - Boric acid: Boric acid, which acts as a poison on insect metabolism, is only hazardous to humans if ingested or inhaled in large quantities.
 Find it at pharmacies and sprinkle it in powder form lightly and evenly on carpet, then use a broom or brush to distribute it into the fibers.
 Wait several hours and vacuum thoroughly.
 You may also prepare a larvae-killing spray by adding one tablespoon of boric acid to two cups of hot water and stirring until the powder dissolves.
 Fill a plastic spray bottle with the solution and mist curtains, upholstery, baseboards, and dark nooks and crannies where carpet beetle larvae hang out.

-- Diatomaceous earth: Another natural product, diatomaceous earth (available at agricultural-feed stores) is a desiccant that quickly kills larvae by dehydrating them.
+- Diatomaceous earth: Another natural product, diatomaceous earth (available via agricultural-feed stores and various online retailers) is a desiccant that quickly kills larvae by dehydrating them.
 Treat rugs in the method described for boric acid above, and also sprinkle some in the back of cabinets and closets and in pet beds.
 Choose “food grade” diatomaceous earth, which is safe for pets and humans, but wear a respirator or mask to keep from inhaling the fine dust particles when applying.

 - Fog: Although they’re no longer chewing your possessions, adult female carpet beetles lay eggs and can start the whole nasty process again.
-Use a flying insect fogger to effectively eradicate adult beetles, and keep flying insect spray on hand to attack any strays or newcomers.
+Use a flying insect fogger (view example on Amazon) to effectively eradicate adult beetles, and keep flying insect spray on hand (view example on Amazon) to attack any strays or newcomers.